IdaniaS/School_District_Analysis/README.md

 ![Note22](https://user-images.githubusercontent.com/86635590/127786735-723533a8-15a6-4802-baf2-764448a15706.JPG)

 ##### Scores by school size
+- The largest of the schools had the lowest overall passing percentage at under 60% it is significantly lower than the other schools.
+The medium schools had the highest overall percent of students passing and in close competition with small schools, both with 90%+ passing.

 ![Note23](https://user-images.githubusercontent.com/86635590/127786754-ebb03947-43d1-4f23-9037-7f704a2c8a34.JPG)
 ![Note25](https://user-images.githubusercontent.com/86635590/127786765-48e2a090-1d05-4b0e-8410-147d65576278.JPG)

 ##### Scores by school type
+The top five schools classified by top performance fall under the Charter classification, whereas the bottom five schools are established as District.
 ![Note27](https://user-images.githubusercontent.com/86635590/127786771-1cd40173-8f7f-45c8-a3fa-dff4c86e1d12.JPG)

 #### Top Performing Schools
 - Top performance based on percent of overall students passing